HiDefTextiles/HiDefKnits/README.md

 As garment fit is important, the knitting gauge needs to be correctly estimated before making any translations from measurements to numbers of stitches and rows.
-This is where the choice of yarn comes to play and the individuals knitting tension.
+At this stage is where the choice of yarn comes into play as well as the individuals knitting tension is decided.

-With all of these structural components, HiDef: Knits software produces a chart that any knitter can follow, with the correct number stitches for cast-on and where to make decreases and increases along with appropriate bind-off techniques.
-The software will also take into consideration the knitters personal preference, whether the output should be a multiple piece construction (which is the most common version) or as a one-piece construction (the “preferred” approach in Iceland), where the latter does not include selvage stitches as there are no joins needed to connect the front and back pieces together.
+With all of these structural components, HiDef: Knits software will produce a chart that any knitter can follow with the correct number stitches for cast-on and where to make decreases and increases along with appropriate bind-off techniques.
+The software will also take into consideration the knitters personal preferences such as whether the output should be a multiple piece construction (which is the most common version), or a one-piece construction (the "preferred" approach in Iceland), where the latter does not include selvage stitches as there are no joins needed to connect the front and back pieces together.